Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 A semi-private nursing-home room in Wyoming runs about $118,990 a year, which is above the national median and more than most families can pay out of pocket for long.

-If you're pricing assisted living in Kansas for a parent, plan around roughly $5,950 a month, a figure that sits close to the national median.
+If you're pricing assisted living in Kansas for a parent, plan around about $5,975 a month, the Kansas median in the CareScout 2025 Cost of Care Survey.

 "Home care" and "home health" sound interchangeable, but in Mississippi they're two different services, and the difference decides who pays.